BTEC5505 Biotechnology Masters Research Presentation

 - Students are able to (1) broaden knowledge in their field of enquiry; (2) succintly summarise oral presentations; (3) develop skills to critically assess the content and presentation of scientific seminars; (4) organise and present their own scientific results in a compelling and professional manner; and (5) defend orally the conclusions drawn from their research results.

-- Typically this unit is assessed in the following way: seminar summarising research dissertation project.
+- Indicative assessments in this unit are as follows: seminar summarising research dissertation project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.